eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 type DeprecatedInfo = {
-  message?: string // General message presented to the user, e.g. for the key rule why the rule is deprecated or for info how to replace the rule url?: string     // URL to more information about this deprecation in general replacedBy?: (string|ReplacedByInfo)[] // An empty array explicitly states that there is no replacement deprecatedSince?: Version // Helps users gauge when to migrate and useful for documentation availableUntil?: Version | null // The estimated version when the rule is removed (probably the next major version). null means the rule is "frozen" (will be available but will not be changed)
+  message?: string // General message presented to the user, e.g. for the key rule why the rule is deprecated or for info how to replace the rule url?: string     // URL to more information about this deprecation in general replacedBy?: ReplacedByInfo[] // An empty array explicitly states that there is no replacement deprecatedSince?: Version // Helps users gauge when to migrate and useful for documentation availableUntil?: Version | null // The estimated version when the rule is removed (probably the next major version). null means the rule is "frozen" (will be available but will not be changed)
 }